Hexachlorocyclopentadiene: Synthesis and production

-Besides manufacturers that produce the chemical for scientific synthesis and reference, there are two companies that produce HCCPD for industrial use: Velsicol Chemical LLC in the United States and Jiangsu Anpon Electrochemicals Co. in China.
-The first produces the chemical on a large scale to be used for producing rubber adherents, flame retardants and pesticides.
-Velsicol knows the dangers of handling HCCPD and therefore requires its buyers to go through a strict review and educational program on the storage, use and disposal of the chemical.
-The company also provides safety data sheets and a handling guide on its website, and delivers the chemical to purchasers all over the world.
-Of the Chinese company less is known.
-It is said to be a company specialized in chloro-alkali and agrochemicals and operating as a subsidiary of China National Agrochemical Corporation.
+Besides manufacturers that produce the chemical for scientific synthesis and reference, two companies produce HCCPD on a large scale for industrial use: Velsicol Chemical LLC in the United States and Jiangsu Anpon Electrochemicals Co. in China.
+Velsicol produces the chemical for rubber adherents, flame retardants and pesticides.
+Jiangsu Anpon's customers are more enigmatic.
+The company itself is a subsidiary of China National Agrochemical Corporation, specializing in chloro-alkali and agrochemicals.

+Because hexachlorocyclopentadiene is so easily made into persistent pollutants, Velsicol requires buyers to undergo a strict review and educational program on the storage, use and disposal of the chemical before transaction.